Subhanaka Allahumma Wa Bihamdika Translation And In Arabic

 According to an authentic Hadith, the Prophet SAW said it serves as expiation for sins committed during the assembly or gathering.
 So let’s look at the meaning and benefits of this amazing invocation.

-Subhanaka Allahumma Wa Bihamdika Ash Hadu Translation In English
+Subhanaka Allahumma Wa Bihamdika Ash Hadu Meaning In English

-Subhanaka Allahumma Wa Bihamdika Ash Hadu translates as O Allah, You are free from every imperfection; praise be to You.
+Subhanaka Allahumma Wa Bihamdika Ash Hadu means O Allah, You are free from every imperfection; praise be to You.
 I testify that there is no true god except You; I ask Your Pardon and turn to You in repentance.

 Transliteration